nghiamvt/blog/content/blog/htmlcollection-and-nodelist/index.md

 - HTMLCollection: `getElementsByTagName`, `getElementsByClassName`
 - NodeList: `getElementsByName`, `querySelectorAll`

-**Neither HTMLCollectionn nor NodeList is native Javascript array**, so that they aren't support array prototype methods like push, pop or splice.
+**Neither HTMLCollectionn nor NodeList is a native Javascript array**.
+Event though they look like an array, they are not.
+They, therefore, aren't support array prototype methods like push, pop or splice.

-### **_Convert to a Javascript Array_**
+### **_How can we interact with them?_**
-We can use either `Array.from` or `Spread operator`
+We can convert them into an array by using `Array.from` or `spread operator`
 ```Javascript
 Array.from(Nodelist) // Array.from(HTMLCollection)
 […document.querySelectorAll('.child')]
 ```

 There are more interesting and useful stuff to do with this topic.
-Stay tune.
+Stay tune 🤙.